Fujiro Katsurada: Subsequent career

 In 1905, he was made lecturer at Kyoto Imperial University Fukuoka Medical School (now Kyushu University) and was asked to assume the responsible professorship there.
 However, he preferred to stay in Okayama.
 On November 9, 1912, he was called to the Ministry of Education and suddenly dismissed, because Koreyoshi Kan,　the principal of the Medical School, envied his popularity and reported his criticism.
 In protest this, students at the school went on strike twice requesting he be returned.
 He did not return to the Medical School, but Kan and three students had to leave the school.
 Katsurada on leave was dispatched to London in 1913 as a representative of the Japanese Medical Association.
 He lectured on Japanese Schistosoma there.
 In November 1914, he formally quit the Okayama Medical School and assumed the presidency of the Hospital for Seamen and Tropical Disease Institute at Kobe with the donation by Tokugoro Nakahashi, the president of Osaka Shosen (Shippin Company).

 Honours

 He had been the vice president of the Japan Pathological Society for two years starting in 1911 and the president in 1918.
 He became the honorary president in 1931.
 In 1918, he started to fund seamen's society and tropical disease research encouragement society with his own money and money from the Japan Academy Prize (academics).
 He was made an honorary member of the Royal Medical Society (England) in 1929.
 He was the first Japanese member.
 In the same year, he encouraged the study of parasitology, and gave a fund which was named Katsurada Award.
 After his death, this was continued by the Japanese Parasitology Association.

 In 1918, he was given the 8th Japan Academy Prize (academics) for the study of Japan Schistosomasis, together with Akira Fujinami.

 Death

-In 1947, he died of pneumonia near his home, Daishōji at the age of 80.
+On April 5, 1947, he died of pneumonia near his home, Daishōji at the age of 80.